 Transforming Care at the Bedside

-We are one of 16 Wisconsin hospitals participating in the Transforming Care at the Bedside (TCAB) grant program, funded by the Aligning Forces for Quality Initiative of the Robert Wood Johnson Foundation.
+We are one of 16 Wisconsin hospitals participating in the Transforming Care at the Bedside (TCAB) grant program, funded by the4 of the Robert Wood Johnson Foundation.
 The goal of the TCAB program is to encourage front-line staff to identify, plan and implement changes to improve efficiency, patient care and satisfaction, and staff vitality.
 Crossing Rivers Health has completed many improvement projects as a part of the TCAB program.
 These include quiet time, RN–physician rounding, stocked patient room closets, parking lots for equipment storage, RN–RN report sheet, recycling in patient rooms, discharge health care handbags and patient room service for meals, with more improvements to come in the future.
 Many of the projects are described in more detail below.

 Our registered nurses and physicians make rounds together to see patients.
 This improves communication among patients, nurses and medical providers.